MichaelJEvan/GForce_2/README.md

 Gforce_2

-3 different installation files are located in the list above:  Intel Mac, M1 Mac, & Windows
+3 different installation files are located in the list of supplied files in this repository for the following platforms:  Intel Mac, M1 Mac, & Windows

 Installer file Intel Mac: GF2IntelMac.dmg